 We bring over 20 years of experience handling IBA and recovery of the IBA Aggregates (IBAA).
 We produce a constant quality manufactured aggregate from a daily changing and inhomogeneous IBA flow.
 Our specialists help civil engineering and construction companies to optimize their materials matrix.
 Blue Phoenix Group performs quality assessments on the IBAA application to limit the environmental impacts and assure a manufactured aggregate that complies with local environmental specifications.

-In the United Kingdom, Blue Phoenix Group is the second-largest supplier of aggregates for construction.
-With over 20 years of experience processing and handling IBA, we believe that IBA Aggregate can be better used and offer an alternative manufactured aggregate suitable for many applications.Read more
+In the United Kingdom, Blue Phoenix UK is the largest supplier of IBAA for use as a construction material.
+With over 20 years of experience processing and handling IBA, we believe that IBAA can be better used and offer an alternative manufactured aggregate suitable for many applications.Read more

 In Australia, Blue Phoenix Group will commence its operations in 2022.
 We bring our experience and knowledge on IBA processing to Australia.
 We will ensure the appropriate use of the manufactured aggregates and conduct thorough environmental risk assessments to reduce the environmental impact.
 We now contribute to the circularity of the EfW sector in Australia.Read more